dosipod/SrWiki/2D-Support.md

 An effect is plotted on a segment.
 A segment is a rectangle on a matrix (0,0 is always topright, logical level).
 A matrix is implemented by one or more identical led panels, each with a specific layout (e.g. first led bottom left, serpentine, physical level).

 Note: 2D effects can also be projected on a LED Strip instead of a Panel. e.g. for a led strip of 144 leds you can define width=height=12 and each zone of 12 leds is a row of a matrix.
 Rows are then side by side instead of above each other.
-Some 2D effects, e.g. graphic equalizer look still pretty cool on strips (as is the other way around with 1D effects on a 2D matrix).
+Some 2D effects, e.g. graphic equalizer look still pretty cool on strips (as is the other way around with 1D effects on a 2D matrix like NoiseMove or Sparkle).

 ## 2D Segments
 As WLED supports multiple segments, all effects and therefore also 2D effects are first projected on a segment.
 In [1D](https://github.com/Aircoookie/WLED/wiki/Segments), a segment is a zone on a LED strip and is specified by Start Led and a Stop Led.